lightshiftdev/union-genesis/docs/node_guide.md

 # Running the Node
 There are two primary methods of running the node: the `uniond` binary or Unionvisor.
 The `uniond` binary is the Cosmos SDK based binary with statically linked libraries. `uniond` is the most flexible option.
 Unionvisor is our in-house equivalent to Cosmovisor.
 Unionvisor may not be as flexible as the raw binary, but has support for nix flake configurations - enabling reliable deterministic deployments.
 Unionvisor is also released as a docker image which bundles all versions of the binary needed to join the network from genesis.

+The genesis version of `uniond` is [v1.0.0-rc1-alpha1](https://github.com/unionlabs/union/releases/tag/v1.0.0-rc1.alpha1)

+The genesis version of Unionvisor is TBD

 You're welcome to try and run `uniond` with Cosmovisor, but we will not supply official support for this.
 ## Uniond
 You will need to ensure the account running the `uniond` binary has access to it's home folder.
 By default, this will be located at `~/.union`.
 We recommend always providing the `--home` flag when starting uniond or issuing any sub-commands.
 To simplify this, you can create a shell alias to `uniond --home $UNION_HOME`.